awsdataarchitect/garbage-day-alexa-skill-cdk-v2-nodejs/README.md

 | /garbage-day/lwa-refresh-token         | Secrets Manager Secret | Plaintext / secret-string | LWA Security Profile Refresh Token |

 A sample CLI script for uploading these parameters can be found [here](scripts/upload-credentials.sh).
 Full descriptions and how-tos for retrieving each value can be found in the blog post solution walkthrough.

+###Pricing
+Please be mindful of the cost of $0.40 per secret per month.
+For secrets that are stored for less than a month, the price is prorated (based on the number of hours).
+This is the only cost associated with our CDK stack for provisioning the 2 secrets and you should not incur any additional costs if you stay within the free limits of other resources like CodeCatalyst, Lambda, CloudWatch Logs and the API calls.